Ghent Travel Guide — The Medieval City that Skipped the Tourist Hordes

 While many visitors flock to nearby Bruges, Ghent offers a more potent dose of authentic Flanders.
 It’s a real, working city with a major university, not a perfectly preserved open-air museum.
 What surprises most is its dynamic, slightly rebellious spirit; a place where Gothic masterpieces house contemporary art, vegetarian cuisine is celebrated, and the nightlife buzzes long after the day-trippers have gone.

-Is Ghent your perfect Flemish getaway?
+Is Ghent really your perfect match?

 Ghent masterfully blends its jaw-dropping medieval core with a lively, forward-thinking culture.
 It's a city of immense artistic treasures, from the Van Eyck brothers' 'Adoration of the Mystic Lamb' to edgy street art, all wrapped in a less crowded, more lived-in atmosphere than its neighbors.